DNNG-stmarin/ROOT_FAME/README.md

 # ROOT
+_Author_: Stefano Marin, Isabel Hernandez, DNNG: Fission Division

-ROOT-based analysis of Fission Experiment
+_Purpose_: This code performs all the analysis required for a fission experiment ROOT-based analysis of Fission Experiment.

-lets see if this works

-type something